Ervadar/TheLastCityOnEarth/README.md

 than 3 minutes you can consider yourself good.

 # How to run?
-Either download zipped release and run the program or download the source code and build a project for MSVC, then compile it.
+Either download zipped release and run the program (Visual C++ Redistributable for VS2015) or download the source code and build a project for MSVC, then compile it.

 # Controls
 * Mouse - move cannon